csainty/csainty.github.io/_posts/2012-05-17-enabling-sessions-in-nancy.md

 permalink: /2012/05/enabling-sessions-in-nancy.html
 tags: appharbify nancy appharbor C#
 id: tag:blogger.com,1999:blog-25631453.post-5401735484008996387
+tidied: true
 ---

-As you may know, [AppHarbify](file:///Users/csainty/Code/Blogger2Markdown/appharbify.com) is built with [Nancy](http://nancyfx.org/).
+As you may know, [AppHarbify](http://appharbify.com) is built with [Nancy](http://nancyfx.org/).
 One of the reasons I decided to build it in Nancy, other than the fact that Nancy is awesome, was that I wanted to put together a real project that can be used as an example of Nancy in action.
 All the code for AppHarbify is available on [GitHub](https://github.com/csainty/Apphbify).

 To go with that I am planning to put together some blog posts talking about various aspects of the code.
 To start with I am looking at sessions.

 #### Getting Started

-Nancy ships with a single session provider implemented, CookieBasedSessions.
+Nancy ships with a single session provider implemented, `CookieBasedSessions`.
 You can of course add your own.
 This provider stores the session, encrypted, in the users cookies.
 Which is really not too bad of a solution to get started.
-You are up and running with a single line of code added to your ApplicationStartup method in your Bootstrapper.
+You are up and running with a single line of code added to your `ApplicationStartup` method in your Bootstrapper.

 ```clike
 public class Bootstrapper : DefaultNancyBootstrapper